amiryeg1/nodejs-lessons/L8-OAuth-EmailSender/README.md

 CLIENT_SECRET=your google client secret (as String)

 ```
-after variable declaration we need to get our google `client ID` and `client secret` [from here](https://console.developers.google.com) and add them to .env file
+after variable declaration, we need to get our google `client ID` and `client secret` [from here](https://console.developers.google.com) and add them to .env file

-and that's it! our authentication app is ready to work
+and that's it! our authentication app is ready to work.

-open terminal and run
+open terminal and run:
 ```
 npm start
 ```
-PS: the app also shows the log on terminal
+PS: the app also shows the log on the terminal
 ![connect svg](https://github.com/amiryeg1/nodejs-lessons/blob/master/L8-OAuth-EmailSender/views/readmeFiles/connect.svg)

 going to `localhost:8080` will take you to the home page